tiagowhuber/ffstudios-chat-bot/README.md

 # FFStudios Chat Bot

-A simple Telegram bot built with Python that can respond to basic commands and messages.
+A simple Telegram bot built with Python destined to create and execute DB queries based on natural language

-## Features

-- Basic command handling (`/start`, `/help`, `/custom`)
-- Text message processing with keyword-based responses
-- Group chat support with bot mention handling
-- Environment variable configuration

 ## Setup